hydro

 params Object

-sensor_reading (ORP sensor reading), temperature (temperature in Celsius).
+Contains: sensor_reading (ORP sensor reading array), temperature (temperature array).

 Author: